-5 Strategies to Improve Patient Comprehension: How to Evaluate Patient Understanding
+5 Strategies to Improve Patient Comprehension (and How to Evaluate Patient Understanding in Healthcare)

 Patient education falls short because patients are overwhelmed, and it’s often hard to know what actually landed.
 They are asked to absorb diagnoses, treatment plans, side effects, medications, and next steps – often in a single visit, and often during moments of fear or stress.